cloudflare/cloudflare-docs/content/dns/zone-setups/zone-transfers/cloudflare-as-primary/setup.md

 ### DNS-only CNAME records

-If you are using Cloudflare as your [primary DNS provider](/dns/zone-setups/full-setup/), you can set a `CNAME` record on the zone apex because of [`CNAME` flattening](/dns/cname-flattening/).

-If you take advantage of this behavior within Cloudflare (using an unproxied `CNAME` records) while using outgoing zone transfers for this zone, Cloudflare will not transfer out the target hostname of the `CNAME` record but instead the flattened IP addresses that also get served as DNS responses from Cloudflare authoritative nameservers.

-{{<Aside type="note">}}
+As explained in [DNS record types](/dns/manage-dns-records/reference/dns-record-types/#cname), Cloudflare uses a process called [`CNAME` flattening](/dns/cname-flattening/) to return the final IP address instead of the `CNAME` target. `CNAME` flattening improves performance and is also what allows you to set a `CNAME` record on the zone apex.

+Depending on the [settings](/dns/cname-flattening/set-up-cname-flattening/) you have, when you use DNS-only `CNAME` records with outgoing zone transfers, you can expect the following:

-For `CNAME` records on the zone apex, Cloudflare will always transfer out the flattened IP addresses.
-Whereas for `CNAME` records on subdomains, Cloudflare will only transfer out flattened IP addresses if the setting [**Flatten all CNAMEs**](/dns/cname-flattening/set-up-cname-flattening/#for-all-cname-records) is enabled.
+* For `CNAME` records on the zone apex, Cloudflare will always transfer out the flattened IP addresses.
+* For `CNAME` records on subdomains, Cloudflare will only transfer out flattened IP addresses if the setting [**Flatten all CNAMEs**](/dns/cname-flattening/set-up-cname-flattening/#for-all-cname-records) is enabled.

-{{</Aside>}}

 ### Proxied records